Barcelona with Kids

 If the little ones have done a sterling job of behaving themselves throughout your whirlwind tour of the city’s museums, then perhaps you’d like to reward them – and yourself – with some sweet treats.
 Barcelona has some lipsmackingly creative ice cream parlours with every flavour you could imagine for sale, from chocolate chip to lemon sorbet – and quite a few you couldn’t, like curry flavour!
 Click on the link above for options.

-Meanwhile if you have any suggestions for what to do with kids on vacation in Barcelona please comment below!
-We'd love to hear from you.
+Meanwhile if you have your own suggestions for what to do with the kids on vacation then please comment below… we’d love to hear from you.